Texas Civil Forfeiture

 IJ client Zaher El-Ali is challenging the state of Texas' right to seize his 2004 Chevrolet Silverado based on the fact that someone else drove the truck while intoxicated.

 |Download the report: Forfeiting Justice|

-That is why he now brings a counterclaim in the case of State of Texas v.
+That is why he brought a counterclaim in the case of State of Texas v.
 One 2004 Chevrolet Silverado to challenge Texas’ civil forfeiture statute as a violation of his constitutional rights.
-For the benefit of all Texans, Ali is challenging the profit incentive that underlies civil forfeiture in the state.
-He is also challenging the provision of the law that places the burden on owners to prove their innocence, rather than on the state to prove their guilt.
-If successful, Ali’s legal challenge will help rebalance Texas law enforcement priorities, take the profit out of civil forfeiture, and protect innocent property owners caught up in an upside-down legal process that violates fundamental constitutional standards of due process.
+For the benefit of all Texans, Ali challenged the profit incentive that underlies civil forfeiture in the state.
+He also challenged the provision of the law that places the burden on owners to prove their innocence, rather than on the state to prove their guilt.
+The goal of Ali’s challenge was to help rebalance Texas law enforcement priorities, take the profit out of civil forfeiture, and protect innocent property owners caught up in an upside-down legal process that violates fundamental constitutional standards of due process.